Positioning vs perception

 The messy middle

-If you’re finding yourself in the middle, it’s usually not just a messaging problem, but a positioning problem.
+If you’re finding yourself in the middle, you are likely unclear.
 These are often the brands that feel like they don’t really know what to say or how to make people see the value without losing them 5 minutes in to the explanation.

 When this comes through clearly in your messaging, you will likely experience that you don’t have to work so hard to chase people, but that the right people will start coming to you.

-This is exactly the kind of work I would do in deep-dive projects focused on positioning and selling points.
-In these strategic sessions we don’t just adjust what you communicate, but clarify where you stand in the first place - so you can get out of the messy middle.
+This is the kind of work I would do in deep-dive projects focused on positioning and selling points.
+In these strategic projects we don’t just adjust what you communicate, but clarify where you stand in the first place - so you know how to get out of the messy middle.

 The ping-pong pattern